AndyDentFree/SpriteKittenly/StyledTextOverSK/README.md

 In particular, mimic typical meme layout with an overlay that stands out against a background picture.

+Tapping the screen will switch to a different rendering technique at the end of the touch.

 ## The Exploration
 The initial template for an SK game displays a Hello World using an [SKLabelNode] that is constructed in the initial `GameScene.sks` - you can edit it in the Scene visual editor.

 This node type supports a single style specifying font name, size, style and color, **or** using an [NSAttributedString] which allows for inline changes of font attributes.
 It is still a single line of text with control over how it wraps but no easy way to use multiple lines (inserting line breaks programmatically may work)

+The sample builds for iOS 9 and when it runs there, the first rendering mode will be mono.

+The next two rendering modes use UIView objects overlaid on the SKView as sub views.
+Using a UILabel allows you to use attributed strings regardless of the version.

+The second test rendering mode uses a web view and HTML to provide the formatting.

 ### Attributed String Issues
 Although the visual scene editor apparently allows you to specify the colour, this doesn't seem to persist and translate into runtime.